-Excitement and enthusiasm filled Assistance League of Houston’s Chapter House on April 25th as students, parents, and faculty arrived for the Scholarship Award Breakfast and Presentation.
-The Houston Chapter awarded scholarships totaling $101,000 to 63 very deserving recipients for the 2016-2017 school year.
+Excitement and enthusiasm filled Assistance League of Houston’s Chapter House on April 23rd as students, parents, and faculty arrived for the Scholarship Award Breakfast and Presentation.
+The Houston Chapter awarded scholarships totaling $74,000 to 63 very deserving recipients for the 2018-19 school year.
 Scholarships were awarded to graduating seniors from Sharpstown (HISD), Memorial, Stratford, Northbrook, Spring Woods, Westchester (SBISD), ProVision, YES Prep high schools and The Briarwood School.
-In addition, scholarships for Continuing Post-Secondary education were given to students of HCC VAST, as well as primary education scholarships for excelling Briarwood students.
+In addition, scholarships for Continuing Post-Secondary education were given to students of HCC VAST.

 Thank you to everyone who, in giving to Assistance League of Houston, is helping to make dreams a reality for the next generation!